HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 * "id" - the id of the committed type ("t-<uuid>")
 * "type" - a JSON object (or string for primitive types) representing the type
-* "attributes" - a key/value collection of group atttributes
+* "attributes" - a key/value collection of group attributes
 * "created" - timestamp (seconds since epoch) of when the committed type was created
 * "lastModified" - timestamp (seconds since epoch) of when the committed type was modified
 * "root" - the id of the root group in the domain